aliper96/aliper96/README.md

 ### Hi there, I'm Ali  👋

-## I'm a Student, Researcher, Developer, and Translater!!
+## I'm a PhD Student in Generative AI, Researcher, Developer, and Translater!!

 - 🔭 I just started in artifitial inteligence 2019